2018 NFL Draft Scouting Report

 School: Notre Dame

 McGlinchey has elite size for the position.
 He is tall with very long arms that make it difficult for defenders to get their hands on him.
-As I mentioned earlier, he also has terrific technique.
+As I mentioned earlier, McGlinchey also has terrific technique.
 He gets a quick jump off the snap and settles into position in pass protection.
 Because of that and his size, it makes it incredibly difficult for defenders to beat him to the edge without getting a terrific jump themselves.
-He uses his hands well, and while he doesn't have the most gifted feet, he does keep them active.
-He also absorbs power as well as anyone in this draft.
+McGlinchey uses his hands well, and while he doesn't have the most gifted feet, he does keep them active.
+McGlinchey also absorbs power well.
 When opponents decide to bull-rush him, he punches, sinks his hips, and his lower body absorbs that power without giving up much ground.
+The only time I have seen him have trouble in this area is when he gets too high but that doesn't happen often.

-I wish he played with the same power moving forward that he does moving backward.
+I wish McGlinchey played with the same power moving forward that he does moving backward, but he has made significant improvement as a senior.
 In the run game, he gets caught lunging too often and isn't as good in the open field.
-He is much better driving defensive lineman off the ball.
+McGlinchey is much better driving defensive lineman off the ball.
 He has big, strong hands and once he gets locked onto players, he drives them out of the play.
-Because of that, and his lack of athleticism in the open field, I would consider him a better fit for a power-blocking scheme.
+Because of that, and his lack of athleticism in the open field, I would consider McGlinchey a better fit for a power-blocking scheme.
 He also tends to have much better results getting to the second level when he is chipping.
-He times his release well and makes solid contact on the second defender.
+McGlinchey times his release well and makes solid contact on the second defender.

 - Elite size and reach